Norwegian Sky: Service history

 Norwegian Sky entered service and made her maiden voyage for Norwegian Cruise Line on August 9, 1999, with a cruise from Dover, United Kingdom to Norway.
-The ship's crew acted as her godparents at her christening.
 After a period of financial difficulties, she was the first new ship to enter service with NCL in six years.

 After four years of service, NCL announced she would be moved to its new NCL America division as Pride of Aloha in October 2004.
 Originally she was planned to be preceded by the purpose-built Pride of America in NCL America service, but a rogue storm damaged Pride of America during construction at Lloyd Werft and Pride of Aloha had to be rushed into service instead.
 In May 2004, Norwegian Sky entered drydock in San Francisco, re-emerging as Pride of Aloha on July 4, 2004.
 Pride of Aloha was re-christened by Mrs. Margaret Awamura Inouye, the wife of Hawaiian senator Daniel K. Inouye.

 Being a U.S.-flagged vessel, Pride of Aloha required a crew of U.S. citizens.
 This made for a difficult launch as there was no established labor market to tap into.
 The first few months of sailings were plagued by poor service, crewmembers quitting and walking off the ship while in port, and an enormous number of customer complaints.
 NCL initiated a new and aggressive training program to better prepare newly hired employees for life aboard a cruise vessel.
-Subsequently the training for all employees took place at the Paul Hall Center for Maritime Training and Education, a Maritime School in Piney Point, Maryland.
+Subsequently, the training for all employees took place at the Paul Hall Center for Maritime Training and Education, a Maritime School in Piney Point, Maryland.
 Passenger satisfaction improved substantially since the introduction of the new training program.